 Ocala National Forest

 In the Ocala National Forest, you’ll be swimming beside the fishes – literally!
 The springs located within the forest stay at an inviting 72 – 74 degrees year-round, and you’ll be able to enjoy swimming beside native fish species that find their natural abode in the springs.
-We highly recommend taking a day trip out to Salt Springs for a refreshing dip under the crystal-clear waters and a having a light picnic at the recreation section.
+We highly recommend taking a day trip to this amazing spot, as it is one of our favorite animal sanctuaries in Florida.
+Salt Springs is the perfect place for a refreshing dip under the crystal-clear waters and a light picnic.